 Here are five reasons I always keep them around!

 Like I mentioned, I lived on these during my first trimester to help ease pregnancy nausea.
 I literally never left the house without them — I keep a handful in my purse.
 And at home, I had some at my desk, by the couch, and in the kitchen.
 Our pantry is always well stocked with ginger chews!!
+A small dose of powdered ginger for morning sickness is recommended, and these chews were the perfect way for me to get just enough in my diet.
+For an extra kick, I love the Ginger Chews + with the extra boost of ginger extract.

 I also eat them after every single meal.
 Why?
 Ginger helps move food through the body more quickly, and since slower digestion is a common issue during pregnancy (thanks hormones!), ginger chews quickly became a must after meals.
 Just one chew helped a lot with my heartburn and the feeling of “Why do I feel so dang full?!
 I didn’t even eat that much!” that so many pregnant women experience, myself included.

 Ginger chews are also recommended for people going through chemotherapy since nausea is a common side effect of treatment.
 (But, of course, before you take anything new when you’re working with a doctor, be sure to ask them first.)
+These are amazing for helping relieve nausea.

 If you’re a runner, you may have experienced upset stomach woes after a long run or race.
 Ginger chews are one of my go-to’s when that happens.
 Soothing my stomach quickly is essential since refueling after a hard workout is so important (and so is fueling before!).
 But if your stomach is upset, it makes it hard to eat a real meal.